 - 14:30 for 15:30 tour

-We recommend to verify the aforementioned shuttle times when booking your Devil’s Pool tour, as times may change since publishing this article.
+We recommend to verify the aforementioned shuttle times when booking your Devil’s Pool tour.
+We do our best to keep all of this info up to date, but it is possible that times may have changed since this article was first published.

 Taxis from Vic Falls Zimbabwe to Royal Livingstone Hotel (Devil’s Pool departure)

 It is possible, but not recommended, to take taxis from Zimbabwe to Royal Livingstone Hotel.
-You will need three separate taxis, which makes it complicated and costly.
+If you attempt this, you will need three separate taxis, which makes it complicated and costly.
 A single taxi cannot bring you the entire way crossing the border due to regulations.
 Instead you will need to take a taxi a few kilometers on the Zim side to the border.
 There are taxis on the bridge to take you the 1.5 kms to the Zambia border.
 Finally, you need a third taxi for the final few kms to the Royal Livinstone Hotel.

 If you’re not keen on walking, we recommend taking the shuttle instead of this series of taxis.